Looking for some insider tips on the best things to do in Luang Prabang? You’ve hit the jackpot!

-In this post, we focus on just 16 of our favorite activities, sights, and experiences in the UNESCO World Heritage designated Old Town and beyond.
+In this article, we focus on 16 of our favorite activities, sights, and experiences in the UNESCO World Heritage designated Old Town and beyond.

 16 Amazing Things to Do in Luang Prabang